 Photo: Wikimedia Commons

 If we’re to go back even further, flight interest dates back millennia.
-Greek mythology speaks of Icarus, while ancient Indian texts mention flying palaces. n Hindu mythology, there’s the figure of Garuda, a deity who is a mount of Lord Vishnu. [ A local story: When the first pilot landed an aircraft in Nepal, people thought the pilot was a Garuda and bowed Infront of him.]
+Greek mythology speaks of Icarus, while ancient Indian texts mention flying palaces.
+In Hindu mythology, there’s the figure of Garuda, a deity who is a mount of Lord Vishnu. [ A local story: When the first pilot landed an aircraft in Nepal, people thought the pilot was the mythical Garuda and bowed infront of him.]
 The 9th-century inventor Abbas ibn Firnas designed a glider, described as flying “faster than the phoenix.”
 Leonardo da Vinci, in the 16th century, analyzed bird flight and sketched flying machines, some of which resembled rotorcraft.

 Wright Brothers’ Breakthrough